-If you have imperfect vision, you probably have a love-hate relationship with contacts.
-Inserting disposable lenses directly onto your eyeball every morning can be scary, uncomfortable, expensive, and just too much effort.
+If your vision isn’t perfect, you probably have a love-hate relationship with contacts.
+Inserting lenses directly onto your eyeball every morning can be scary, uncomfortable, expensive, and just too much effort.
 But the benefits over glasses are clear.

 How are Hubble, Waldo, & SightBox different than traditional optometrists?

-Let’s quickly go over how these services work to see how they differ from most people’s experience buying contacts today, which looks something like this:
+Let’s quickly go over these services to see how they differ from most people’s experience buying contacts today, which looks something like this:

 - Find a local optometrist to examine your eyes and recommend lenses.
 Pay a copay (if you have vision insurance) or 100% out of pocket (if you don’t).
 Regardless, it’s hard to know if you’re getting a deal and a pain hassling with insurance.